What can we do?

 - USDA has restricted checkoff funds being used for buildings and/or equipment

 Apply for up to $3,000 in One Calendar Year

 These are competitive grants and funding is subject to availability.
 Applications will be evaluated based on information provided in the application and alignment with identified eligibility requirements.
 There is no guarantee that full funding will be received with your application.

 Complete Grant Report

-A final report must be submitted online within 90 days of program completion to remain eligible the following calendar year.
+A final report must be submitted online within 90 days of project completion to remain eligible the following calendar year.
 Reports include number of consumers reached, paragraph summary and a photograph showcasing your success.

 What is the timeline and process?